klytje/Speciale/analysis/scripts/special/readme.txt

 angular_correlation <j1> <l1>: calculates the angular correlation for 12C --> a + 8Be (ex: 3MeV) --> a + a + a

 calibrate_setup <setup/setup.json> <calibration/setup.json>: duplicates the setup file and removes any mention of "calibration".
 The calibrator tool cannot handle that, while some of the other tools requires it to be present, so this is a hacky solution that keeps everyone happy.

+### ARTICLE FIGURES ###
+These scripts have been made specifically for my thesis, and are probably not relevant for anyone else.
+They should still be functional, however.

+TDC_plot <output/X.root>: compares the TDC values for the four detectors.
+Note that the locations of the peaks are hardcoded into the script.